dafny-lang/dafny/Source/DafnyStandardLibraries/src/dafnystdlibs/Wrappers.md

   var index: int :- convert(Find(s, 0, value));
 ```

-### Combining different FC-types in methods
+### Combining different failure-compatible types in methods

 The conversion functions used in the last section work syntactically because we had boxed values that were returned by expressions (function calls), to which the conversion functions could
 be applied.
 When a FC-value is returned by a method there is no place to call such a conversion function: the return value of the method must be captured by either `:=` or `:-`.
 So some new syntax will be needed --- what this will be is under design and discussion.

-The workaround, however, is straitforward: just capture the results using `:=` and make the conversion directly.
+The workaround, however, is straightforward: just capture the results using `:=` and make the conversion directly.
 Here the is example above restated using a method.

 <!-- %check-verify -->
 ```dafny